-The Middle School curriculum at Sterling Montessori is based on the teachings of Maria Montessori, the mission statement of Sterling Montessori, and the seventh and eighth grade curriculum for the state of North Carolina.
+The Middle School Curriculum at Sterling Montessori is based on the teachings of Maria Montessori, the mission statement of Sterling Montessori, and the seventh and eighth grade curriculum for the state of North Carolina.
 The overarching mandate for the curriculum is to develop the whole student while imparting the academic tools necessary for success in high school, college, and the working environment.
-Students are evaluated in a number of ways including but not limited to traditional grades, portfolios, and ratio scores.
-Promotion requirements are: complete all Block work according to the requirements of each class, score 3 or 4 on EOGs, and demonstrate grade level competency in writing.
+Students are evaluated in a number of ways, including but not limited to, traditional grades, portfolios, and ratio scores.
+Promotion requirements are: complete all Block work according to the requirements of each class, score 3 or 4 on EOCs, and demonstrate grade level competency in writing.

-The Middle School at Sterling is designed for 100%o involvement by students.
-The academic aspects are college prep quality but the community-building component is equally important.
-Field trips (including two over-night camping trips), group work, guest speakers, and other special events are designed to enhance the curriculum (part of which is to educate “emotional intelligence” or the ability to get along with others and work in a group).
-There are four core subjects in the Middle School plus computer skills, art, physical education, and a foreign language.
+The Middle School at Sterling is designed for 100% involvement by students.
+The academic aspects are college-prep quality, but the community-building component is equally important.
+Field trips (including two overnight camping trips), group work, guest speakers, and other special events, are designed to enhance the curriculum (part of which is to educate “emotional intelligence,” or the ability to get along with others, and work in a group).
+There are four core subjects in the Middle School, plus computer skills, art, physical education, and a foreign language.

 The History and Language Arts Curriculum operates on a two-year cycle.
-History Cycle One includes seven Blocks (six weeks each) devoted to one culture (Egyptians, Romans, Greeks, et cetera) in ancient history per Block, Cycle Two begins in 1603 and ends with modern times.
-This cycle is more focused on American and North Carolina History.
-The History curriculum focuses on critical thinking, note taking, organization, study skills, and research.
+History Cycle One includes seven blocks (six weeks each) devoted to one culture (Egyptians, Romans, Greeks, etc.) in ancient history per block.
+Cycle Two begins in 1603 and ends with modern times.
+This cycle is more focused on American and North Carolina history.
+The history curriculum focuses on critical thinking, note-taking, organization, study skills, and research.